-Demonstration of Conformance (DoC): Defines sources of evidence acceptable to GECA to demonstrate compliance with criteria of the standard.
-An applicant manufacturer must provide documentation to the appointed auditing body in order to demonstrate conformance of its products under assessment.
-For further information on Demonstration of Conformance requirements see Appendix A - Evidence of Conformance at the end of this standard.
+Demonstration of Conformance (DoC): Defines sources of evidence acceptable to GECA to demonstrate compliance with each criterion of the standard.
+An applicant manufacturer must provide documentation to the appointed assurance provider in order to demonstrate conformance of its products under assessment.
+For further information on Demonstration of Conformance requirements see APPENDIX A - Evidence of Conformance at the end of this standard.

-DID List: Detergents Ingredient Database list, as published by the European Union Ecolabel
+DID list: Detergents Ingredient Database list, as published by the European Union Ecolabel.

-EDTA: Ethylene diamine-tetra-acetic acid or ethylene dinitrilo-tetra-acetic acid, or any of its salts or primary derivatives.
+EDTA: Ethylenediaminetetraacetic acid or ethylenedinitrilotetraacetic acid, or any of its salts or primary derivatives.

-Ethanol: Alcohol compound with the molecular formula C2H6O.
+Ethanol: Alcohol compound with the molecular formula $C_2H_6O$ .
 All references to ethanol in this standard refer to pure ethanol only; denatured ethanol (ethanol containing denaturing agents) must not be considered as ethanol in calculations.